8 Website Types: 8 Most Popular Website Types and Their Purposes

 Because payment gateways and payment information will be transferred through the website it’s advised to run these websites with an SSL certificate in HTTPS.

 These sites also do well when integrated with social media channels.
 For example, social share buttons allow users to share specific pages of the website to social media where it can gain more reach.
 This is often done in social media marketing.

 6. Business Brochure websites

 Brochure websites are very popular with small businesses that don’t have much time to update pages.
-Generally speaking brochure website will list the services or products, contact detail, the about and other necessary information about the company it represents.
+Generally speaking, a brochure website will list the services or products, contact details, about and other necessary information about the company it represents.
 See our 10 elements every small business website needs a guide.

 These websites are popular with small businesses because of their low website design and upkeep costs and their implementation is also very affordable and yet still provides the business with a credible online presence.

 7. Blog Websites